Kennygunderman/SunDownShowdown/README.md

 #### /showdown chest restock
 Restocks all chests in the arena forcefully.

-#### /showdown arena set radius <radius>
+#### /showdown mob add <mob type>
-Sets the box radius of the arena from where the player is standing.
+Add's a mob spawn point for the type of mob that was specified. currently, the available types are `pillager` & `ravager`.

-#### /showdown arena remove
+#### /showdown mob remove all
-Removes the current saved arena from the configuration.
+Remove's all defined mob spawn locations from the arena.

+#### /showdown mob spawn points
+Spawns all mobs at the defined points.

-#### /showdown arena clear
+#### /showdown mob spawn chests
-Clears hostile mobs from the arena.
+Spawns all mobs at the arena chests.

+#### /showdown mob spawn all
+Spawns all mobs at defined points and chests.